grpc/proposal/A93-xds-ext-proc.md

 can switch back and forth between proxy and proxyless data planes without breaking their ext_proc servers.

+gRPC implementations should structure their xDS HTTP filter APIs such that the filter has access to the serialized bytes of each message rather than the deserialized message, to avoid the overhead of repeated serialization/deserialization on each message.
+In other words, on the client side, the filters should run after the message is serialized, and on the server side, the filters should run before the message is deserialized.

 #### Interaction With Compression

 There are a couple of unfortunate interactions between ext_proc and